Tobi Kahn: Exhibitions and public commissions

 In 2002, The HealthCare Chaplaincy of New York commissioned Kahn to create a nondenominational meditative space.
-The resulted in "EMET," built to the artist's specifications to house nine sky-and-water murals and a set of sculptural furniture also created by Kahn.
+The resulting space, EMET, was built to the artist's specifications to house nine sky-and-water murals and a set of sculptural furniture also created by Kahn.

 Landscape at the Millennium: Installations by Tobi Kahn and Pat Steir; Nineteenth-Century Paintings from the Parrish Art Museum and the Albright-Knox Art Gallery was on view at the Albright-Knox Art Gallery November 20, 1999- Sunday, January 2, 2000.

-The ten year survey exhibition, "Tobi Kahn: Metamorphoses", curated by Peter Selz with an accompanying catalogue including essays by Peter Selz, Dore Ashton and Michael Brenson traveled to 8 museum across the country from 1997-1999.
-Art in America included "Metamorphoses" in its national museum preview list.
+The ten year survey exhibition, Tobi Kahn: Metamorphoses, curated by Peter Selz with an accompanying catalogue including essays by Peter Selz, Dore Ashton and Michael Brenson, traveled to 8 museums across the country from 1997-1999.
+Art in America included Metamorphoses in its national museum preview list.

-In 1999, the solo exhibition, "AVODAH: Objects of the Spirit" opened in New York at Hebrew Union College and traveled to over 20 venues over a 9-year period throughout the United States.
-An accompanying book, "Objects of the Spirit: Ritual and the Art of Tobi Kahn" was published by Hudson Hills Press and the Avodah Institute, edited by Emily Bilski.
+In 1999, the solo exhibition, AVODAH: Objects of the Spirit opened in New York at Hebrew Union College and traveled to over 20 venues over a 9-year period throughout the United States.
+An accompanying book, "Objects of the Spirit: Ritual and the Art of Tobi Kahn" was published by Hudson Hills Press and the Avodah Institute, and edited by Emily Bilski.

 Kahn created the set design for the 1990 Elizabeth Swados production of "Jonah" at the Public Theater in New York.
 That same year, he also conceived and created the set for Muna Tseng's "Ways, Shrines, Mysteries" at Florence Gould Hall in New York.

 Kahn was selected as one of nine artists to be included in the 1985 New Horizons in American Art exhibition at the Solomon R. Guggenheim Museum.

-Kahn's work has also been exhibited at the Jerusalem Biennale, the Museum of Biblical Art (Dallas), the Museum of Contemporary Religious Art in St Louis, the Evansville Museum and in the Museum of Biblical Art (MOBIA) in New York.
+Kahn's work has also been exhibited at The Museum of Fine Arts, Houston, TX, The Weatherspoon Art Museum, NC, Fairfield University Art Museum, CT, Colby College Museum of Art, ME, The Skirball Cultural Center, CA, the Museum of Contemporary Religious Art in St. Louis, the Evansville Museum and in the Museum of Biblical Art (MOBIA) in New York.